- A specific time arrives (like 9 AM every day)

 Types of Triggers

-- Schedule flows to run at specific times
+Schedule flows to run at specific times with daily, weekly, or custom schedules.
+Perfect for automating regular tasks.

 - Minute: The exact minute within the hour (e.g.,

-for the start of the hour). - Hour: The specific hour of the day (e.g.,
+0for the start of the hour) - Hour: The specific hour of the day (e.g.,

 Triggers as Nodes

-- Starts your flow when you receive a new message in the specified channel
+Starts your flow when you receive a new message in the specified channel.
+Can work on both new messages and thread replies.

 - Yes (Recommended): Only human-generated messages will trigger your flow